“Let the animals eat what they want to eat and do what they want to do. Be there when they need you but leave them alone. And be patient.”

 Everything but the slaughter and first stage of cutting.
 We receive ‘quarters’ and ‘primals’.
 We have room, for example, for quarter pigs, half lambs, and whole primals of beef.
 We then butcher all the steaks, joints and cuts and we use the rest of the meat for dicing or mincing for our range of recipe meats (burgers, sausages, meatballs, meatloaf, etc).

-We have a factory in East London (Leyton), which we own and run, and the team there are employed by us and trained by us.
+I have a factory in East London (Leyton), which Roland and I own and run, and the team there are employed by us and trained by us.
 Read more about Our Factory.

 This calibre of meat goes into everything we do – even the cured meats like our salami and bacons, and the beef in our little steak and ale pies and pasties.